-Unit or controller Address setting range Setting method Facto- ry set- ting CITY MULTI in- Main/sub unit door unit 00, 01 to 50 Assign the smallest address to the main indoor unit in the group, and assign sequential address numbers to the rest of the indoor units in the same group.
-4 M-NET adapter or the motor units in the same group.
-M-NET control in- terface Free Plan adapt- er LOSSNAY, OA pro Air handling kit ocessing unit 00, 01 to 50 Assign an arbitrary but unique address to each of these units after assigning an address to all indoor 00 ATW Booster Unit units.
-Water Hex Unit 1 ME remote con- troller Main remote controller 101 to 150 Add 100 to the smallest address of all the indoor units in the same group.
-101 Sub remote controller 151 to 200 Add 150 to the smallest address of all the indoor units in the same group.
-MA remote control ller No address settings required.
-(The main/sub setting must be made if 2 remote controllers are connected to the system.)7 CITY MULTI outdo oor unit 00, 51 to 100 Assign sequential addresses to the outdoor units in the same refrigerant circuit.
-The outdoor units in the same refrigerant circuit are automatically designated as OC and OS.
-5 00 System controller Group remote controller 201 to 250 Assign an address that equals the sum of the smallest group number of the group to be controlled and 200.
+Unit or controller Address setting range Setting method Facto- ry set- ting CITY MULTI in- door unit Main/sub unit 00, 01 to 50 ^{16} Assign the smallest address to the main indoor unit in th group, and assign sequential address numbers to the re of the indoor units in the same group.
+"4 M-NET adapter - M-NET control in- terface Free Plan adapt- er LOSSNAY, OA pro Air handling kit ocessing unit 00, 01 to 50 ^{16} Assign an arbitrary but unique address to each of these units after assigning an address to all indoor 00 ATW Booster Unit units.
+Water Hex Unit ME remote con- troller Main remote controller 101 to 150 Add 100 to the smallest address of all the indoor units in the same group.
+101 Sub remote controller 151 to 200 ^{2} Add 150 to the smallest address of all the indoor units in the same group.
+MA remote controller No address settings required.
+(The main/sub setting must be made if 2 remote controllers are connected to the system.)
+CITY MULTI outdo CITY MULTI outdoor unit Assign sequential addresses to the outdoor units in the same refrigerant circuit.
+The outdoor units in the same refrigerant circuit are automatically designated as OC and OS. ^{5} 00 System controller Group remote controller 201 to 250 Assign an address that equals the sum of the smallest group number of the group to be controlled and 200.
 201 System remote controller Assign an arbitrary but unique address within the range listed on the left to each unit.
 ON/OFF re- mote controller Assign an address that equals the sum of the smallest group number of the group to be controlled and 200.
 Schedule timer (compatible with M-NET) Assign an arbitrary but unique address within the range listed on the left to each unit.
-202 Central con- troller AG-150A GB-50ADA G(B)-50A 000, 201 to 250 Assign an arbitrary but unique address within the range listed on the left to each unit.
+202 Central con- troller AE-200 AG-150A GB-50ADA G(B)-50A 000, 201 to 250 Assign an arbitrary but unique address within the range listed on the left to each unit.
 The address must be set to "000" to control the K-control unit.
 000 LM adapter 201 to 250 Assign an arbitrary but unique address within the range listed on the left to each unit.
 247

-\1.
-Address setting is not required for a City Multi system that consists of a single refrigerant circuit (with some exceptions).
+1. Address setting is not required for a City Multi system that consists of a single refrigerant circuit (with some exceptions).

-\2.
-To set the ME remote controller address to "200", set the rotary switches to "00".
+2. To set the ME remote controller address to "200", set the rotary switches to "00".

-\3.
-To set the outdoor unit address to "100," set the rotary switches to "50."
+3. To set the outdoor unit address to "100," set the rotary switches to "50."

-\4.
-Some indoor units have 2 or 3 controller boards that require address settings.
+4. Some indoor units have 2 or 3 controller boards that require address settings.